 For example, my recent work explains the difference in the electric fields created by commonly used stimulation approaches, and therefore can help clinicians to better target the abnormal neural activity that exists as a result of movement disorders.
 The challenge will be to use such models within routine clinical practice in order to predict the best settings for each individual patient.

-Jan 2016: My new paper on PPN stimulation and vestibular perception is now available online at the European Journal of Neurology - link
+September 2016: My new paper on dopamine and visual perception in the presence of TMS induced noise, is now available as an open access article in the Journal of Neuroscience - link

 I am currently funded by a grant from the National Tremor Foundation (2016-2017).

 Jörn Diedrichsen, Motor Control Group, University of Western Ontario.

 Professor Roman Borisyuk, Centre for Theoretical and Computational Neuroscience, University of Plymouth.